zoltan-nz/chat-app/README.md

 ## Contents

 * The best way to install Node.js
-* What is node package manager?
+* About package managers (npm, bower)
-* What is bower.js and package.js?
+* Prerequisites for developing and running an Ember.js app
 * Installation of Ember CLI
 * Our first Ember Application
 * Install Ember Inspector in Chrome/Firefox